ag-sanjjeev/URL-Validator/README.md

 # URL Validator
-This is a simple JavaScript based project that checks and validate given URL for homograph, homoglyph and IDN or any suspicious format.
+This is a simple JavaScript based project that checks, detects and validate given URL for possibilities of homograph, homoglyph, IDN and any suspicious format.

 ## &#9776; Table of Contents
 1. [Introduction](#-introduction)